Martin Luther King III On Trump: ‘We Have Got To Move Forward’

-Martin Luther King III, the oldest child of civil rights leader Martin Luther King Jr. has today met with incoming POTUS Donald Trump in New York City.
+Martin Luther King III, the oldest child of civil rights leader Martin Luther King Jr., has today met with incoming POTUS Donald Trump in New York City.
 The last minute meeting at Trump Tower is thought to be an effort by Trump to reach out to the African American community and other minorities he has repeatedly alienated with his words and policies throughout the campaign trail.

-King addressed the waiting media in the lobby of Trump Tower after speaking with Trump, saying the meeting had been productive and that the country has “got to move forward”.
+King addressed the waiting media in the lobby of Trump Tower after speaking with Trump, saying the meeting had been productive and that the country has “got to move forward.”

 “He said that he is going to represent Americans — he’s said that over and over again.
 We will continue to evaluate that.”

-Trump meanwhile stopped to pose for photos with King while ignoring questions from waiting reporters regarding his feud with congressman John Lewis.
+Trump, meanwhile, stopped to pose for photos with King while ignoring questions from waiting reporters regarding his feud with congressman John Lewis.
 Lewis found himself facing Trump’s wrath when he publicly questioned the legitimacy of Trump’s candidacy while suggesting that Russia had played a role in the outcome of the election.

 In typical fashion, Trump took to Twitter with his reply.
-This came in the form of a series of tweets questioning Lewis’ abilities as a congressman and calling out his district in Northern Georgia for being “crime infested”, in “horrible shape” and “falling apart”.
+This came in the form of a series of tweets questioning Lewis’ abilities as a congressman and calling out his district in Northern Georgia for being “crime infested”, in “horrible shape” and “falling apart.”

 Congressman John Lewis should spend more time on fixing and helping his district, which is in horrible shape and falling apart (not to……